Where next for client comms?

-The need to create engaging content to connect with clients and prospects has never been greater as firms look to differentiate themselves in the post-lockdown world.
+The need to create engaging content to connect with clients and prospects has never been greater as firms look to differentiate themselves in a changing and often, frankly, scary world.

 Are your comms in tune with where your clients are right now?
-It’s a scary world out there and clients are likely to want a stronger emotional connection with their advisers.
+It’s an unpredictable world out there and clients are likely to want a stronger emotional connection with their advisers.
 They need to trust services brands as thought leaders and innovators in a changing world, and feel a sense of shared interest and community.

 The key to this is staying audience-specific and relevant.
 Firms are often guilty of adopting the megaphone approach: trying to say everything to everyone all the time.
-The future of comms is about listening, not shouting.
+The future of comms is about listening as much as talking.

-For many of us, the pandemic has amplified these emotional needs and created new anxieties.
-Firms need to adjust their comms to make it easier for clients to connect on a more human level.
+Many of us are facing new anxieties as a result of the many complex global challenges we all face.
+Firms may need to adjust their comms to make it easier for clients to connect on a more human level.

-Covid-19 has given marketing teams a unique opportunity to take a completely fresh look at their marcomms plans.
+In a tougher economy, marketing teams may need to take a completely fresh look at their marcomms plans.

 Clearly these plans will need to be flexible enough to allow for various scenarios and respond to the news agenda like never before, but firms need to focus scarce marketing budgets and resources.